gidztech/docker-chromium/README.md

 })();
 ```

-Alternatively, you can set the `DOCKER_CHROMIUM_USE_IMAGE` environment variable, but the config's property will take precedence on it, if passed.
+Alternatively, you can set the `DOCKER_CHROMIUM_USE_DOCKERFILE` and `DOCKER_CHROMIUM_USE_CONTEXT_PATH` environment variables, but the config's property will take precedence on it, if passed.

 ## How it works